 - Vinegar can be used in cleaning and getting rid of stains from your mattresses.
 Depending on the mattress stain, a mixture of vinegar and baking soda or of hydrogen peroxide will make your mattresses spotless.
 Of course, you may need to ready your vacuum cleaner as well.

 All you got to do is put some vinegar in a spray bottle and locate stained spots on your mattress.
 Once you found the stains, spray the vinegar on them one at a time and make sure to leave the spots really moist.
 Add just enough baking soda and let it fizz.
 When dry, vacuum it up.
 You did not just remove the stain but also killed off possible bed mites deep within.
-Also, because of the baking soda, this process leaves your mattress fresher.
+If you are concerned about serious bed bug problems, you may want to contact experts like those found at https://www.

 - I have personally tried another technique, which is of hydrogen peroxide for blood stains.
 I sprayed hydrogen peroxide on the stain and then wiped it off with a vinegar damp cloth after few minutes. this worked wonders for me, I must say.